What Is Half Of 3 4 In A Fraction

 4. Convert the improper fraction back to a mixed number (13/8 = 1 5/8).

 By following these steps, you can avoid confusion and ensure accuracy.
-Encourage students to write down each step clearly and double-check their work to minimize errors.
+And encourage students to write down each step clearly and double-check their work to minimize errors.
 This structured approach not only helps in solving the problem at hand but also develops problem-solving skills that can be applied to other areas of mathematics.

 Practice and Repetition